zbruhnke/dockup/README.md

 # Dockup

-This is a redo of chatops_deployer using Elixir to solve the following problems with the Ruby implementation:
+This is a redo of [chatops_deployer](https://github.com/code-mancers/chatops_deployer) using Elixir to solve the following problems with the Ruby implementation:

-1. Dependency on Ruby
+1. Dependency on Ruby and many other things required during runtime
-2. Not able to deploy as self contained executable
+2. Not able to deploy as self contained package
-3. The app is not fault tolerant - sometimes gets stuck
+3. The app is not fault tolerant
 4. Streaming of logs can be done better

-Other goals:
+Also dockup will include many other features like:

-1. Better directory structure for cloned repos (check feasibility of git worktree)
+1. SSL support
-2. Ability to list currently deployed apps
+2. Authentication
-3. Ability to write a check to see if app is up
+3. Cleanup of expired environments
-4. Ability to deploy static sites
+4. etc ..

 ## Installation